IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ##### 1:54.4.2.3.1 Document Subscription for Mobile Device in XDS on FHIR Environment Use Case Description

 Mr. Brown went to see his doctor.
-During the examination, the doctor decided that he will choose which prescription to make after seeing the blood test results.
+During the examination, the doctor considered important to check the blood test results before making a medication prescription.
 Meanwhile, Mr. Brown is sent home because he has already submitted a subscription in order to receive a notification on his mobile app when the prescription will be ready.

-When the doctor is notified that the blood test results are ready he can retrieve these results and decide which drug will be included in the prescription.
-When the prescription has been made Mr. Brown receives the notification on his phone.
+When the doctor was notified that the blood test results were ready, he retrieved them and, after checking them, the doctor prescribed the drug to Mr. Brown.
+Mr. Brown receives a notification on his phone when the prescription is ready (created).
 From the app, he can now retrieve the prescription required to purchase the drug in the local pharmacy.

 ##### 1:54.4.2.3.2 Document Subscription for Mobile Device in XDS on FHIR Environment Process Flow